 Result of that meeting was the 8 year recidivist polluting Sandher family dumping their packing plant waste into the city sewer for free.

-Gurtaj Singh Sandher’s attempts to acquire more land near Kelowna Springs was so determined he was nearly charged for making death threats.
+Gurtaj Singh Sandher’s attempts to buy more land near Kelowna Springs was so determined he was nearly charged for making death threats.

 Dyas appeared on local press November 22 2025 to explain the benefits of his ‘done deal’ Denciti steal for citizens.
 There are none.